 What is the privy council?

 The privy council is formally a body of advisers to the King.
-It is an important link between the executive powers of ministers and the constitutional authority of the sovereign, largely comprising senior current and former ministers and members of the judiciary.
+It serves as an important link between the executive powers of ministers and the constitutional authority of the sovereign and is comprised primarily of current and former senior ministers and members of the judiciary.
 It advises the King on the use of prerogative and statutory powers.
-10 The Privy Council Office, ‘Privy Council’, (no date) retrieved 3 February 2022, privycouncil.independent.gov.uk/privy-council
+22 The Privy Council Office, ‘Privy Council’, (no date) retrieved 3 February 2022, privycouncil.independent.gov.uk/privy-council

 The privy council has existed in some form since the 13th century as the group of counsellors advising the monarch.
-The modern cabinet evolved from this group and is technically a committee of the privy council.
+The modern cabinet evolved from this group and is often considered a committee of the privy council.
 23 Cabinet Office, The Cabinet Manual, 2010, 1.14